xinwenfu/GenCyber/IntrusionDetection/README.md

 # Intrusion Detection and Prevention

 We are going to introduce the intrusion detection system (IDS) and intrusion prevention system (IPS).
 We first look at the big picture of cyber defense.
+Firewalls block and filter network traffic based on IPs, port numbers and protocol information and are often not enough for cyber defense.
-Firewalls are often not enough.
-That is why we need intrusion detection..
+That is why we need intrusion detection and prevention.
-Oonce we understand the idea of intuition detection, we'll talk about where we are going to deploy intrusion detection systems.
+Once we understand the idea of intuition detection, we'll talk about where we are going to deploy intrusion detection systems.
 Then we will talk about intrusion prevention.
 Intrusion prevention is actually partitially implemented by firewalls.